Auspr7ng/ENGR130-Project4/README.md

     ```bash
     python3 main.py
     ```
-4. The program will output the maximum liberty found on the board.
+4. The program will output the maximum liberty found for each player and predict the winner.

 ## Input Format